-In grades seven and eight, physical education classes are taught by gender and grade level.
-They participate in a wide range of sports, activities, and games, which are taught in four- to sixweek rotating units.
+In grades seven and eight, physical education classes encompass a wide range of sports, activities, and games, which are taught in four to six-week rotating units.
 More advanced skills are taught to this age group; and although competitive games are played, emphasis is placed on participation, effort, technique, teamwork, sportsmanship, and self-improvement.

 Beginning in seventh grade students may join sports teams as an after school interscholastic program.
 Try-outs are not held.
 All students are encouraged to participate, regardless of skill level or prior experience.
-The Rudolf Steiner School is a member of the Big Apple Conference in The Independent Schools Athletic League.
+The Rudolf Steiner School is a member of the Big Apple Conference in

+The Independent Schools Athletic League.
 Our teams compete against teams from independent schools of similar size.
 Sports include soccer, volleyball, basketball, baseball, softball and track.